 Are Tiny Homes Safe For Elderly Parents?

 Tiny homes can be built specifically to house the elderly and anyone who is physically disabled.
 These houses come with a multitude of safety features that are designed to keep health risks low.
-Handicap accessible bathrooms are standard in these small spaces, which will help prevent your loved ones from being injured.
+Handicapped accessible bathrooms are standard in these small spaces, which will help prevent your loved ones from being injured.

 In addition, many tiny homes offer upgrades, such as top of the line medical equipment that routinely monitors the activity and health of the senior(s) residing there.